 My review of the State of Florida Public Hurricane Model is based on a three day visit to Florida International University in December, and an examination of the submission draft provided to me in February.
 I have had full access to the meteorological portion of the model, access to the draft for the Florida commission, and access to prior submittals to the commission from several other groups in order to establish a sense of what is desired by the commission.
 I am pleased to report that the issues that I have raised have received their attention and I believe that the model meets all the standards set forth by the commission.
 Ultimately this model, when linked to engineering and actuarial components, will provide objective guidance for the estimation of wind losses from hurricanes for the state of Florida.
 It does not address losses from other aspects of a tropical cyclone such as storm surge, or fresh water flooding.
-I now offer specific comments model's suitability.
+I now offer specific comments on each of the six meteorological standards established by the commission to ascertain this model's suitability.